Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/deform/laplacian_deform.rst

 Edges changed from X to Y
    This message is displayed when a user adds or deletes edges to the mesh.
 The system did not find a solution
-   This message is displayed if the solver SuperLU did not find a solution for the linear system.
+   This message is displayed if the solver could not find a solution for the linear system.

 .. note::